Chief Development Officer

 Fundraising and Development

-Supervise grant writing and collaborate with the Chief Impact Officer to track and report program information based on grant requirements
+• Supervise grant development and collaborate with the CPO to track and report on program outcomes for funders

 Staff Management and Development

-Mentor and directly supervise all members of the development team at West End House
+• Mentor and supervise all members of the development team

-Track and report performance metrics for the entire development team and help communicate the same to the broader program team
+• Track and report performance metrics for the development department

-Manage departmental budget in alignment with organization-wide fundraising goals
+• Manage the development department budget in alignment with organizational fundraising goals

 Board and Senior Leadership

-Manage and lead all Board/Staff committees related to philanthropy including capital campaigns, annual campaigns, major gifts, and event committees
+• Lead Board/Staff committees related to fundraising, including capital campaigns, annual campaigns, major gifts, and events

 Requirements

-We recognize that there is a portfolio of lived and professional experience that will set candidates up for success in this role.
-While no one candidate will have every experience outlined in the position description, ideal candidates will display the following professional and personal qualities, skills, and characteristics:
+West End House recognizes that a range of lived and professional experiences can prepare candidates for success in this role.
+While no candidate will possess every qualification listed, ideal candidates will demonstrate many of the following qualities.

 Strategic Leadership & Management Acumen Through Change